 Premises Details

-Premises Address ADOWA'S ORIGINAL DINER 314 WHITEHORSE ROAD CROYDON CROYDON CR0 2LE
+Premises Address DAWAT 1416-1418 LONDON ROAD NORBURY LONDON CROYDON SW16 4BZ

-Telephone number at premises (if any) 02036696413
+Telephone number at premises (if any) 02086792222 £ 39000

-Non-domestic value of premises. £ 6000
+Non-domestic value of premises.

 Applicant Details

-I/We apply for a premises licence under section 17 of the Licenpremises) and I/we are making this application to you as the reLicensing Act 2003. nsing Act 2003 for the premises described in Part 1 below (the elevant licensing authority in accordance with section 12 of the
+nsing Act 2003 for the premises described in Part 1 below (the elevant licensing authority in accordance with section 12 of the

 Please state whether you are applying for a premises licence as: a person other than an individual -as a limited company/ limited liability partnership

 Applicant Details

 If you are applying as a person described in one of the above please confirm: I am carrying on or proposing to carry on a business which involves the use of the premises for licensable activities; or

 Other Applicant (Non Individual)

-Name Adjoa's Kitchen Ltd
+Name Dawat Restaurant Norbury Limited

-Registered Address
+Registered Address 1416-1418 london road

-Town/City
+Town/City london

 County

-Other Applicant (Non Individual)
+Other Applicant (Non Individual) AI

-Postcode
+Postcode SW16 4BZ

-Registered Number (where applicable) 12661734
+Registered Number (where applicable) 13998409

-Description of applicant (for example partnership, company, unincorporated association, etc) Private Limited Company
+Description of applicant (for example partnership, company, unincorporated association, etc) Private Limited Compny

 Telephone Number

 Email

 Operating Schedule

 When do you want the premises licence to start?
-07/10/2023
+18/12/2023

 If you wish the licence to be valid only for a limited period, when do you want it to end?

 Please give a general description of the premises.
-The premises trades as a restaurant.
-The name of the premises is actually Original Adjoa's Kitchen, and not that which is listed.
-The listing was the name on this application form which could not be altered.
+High End Indian Restaurant ground floor.

 If 5,000 or more people are expected to attend the premises at any one time, please state the number expected to attend.

 Operating Schedule

-What licensable activities do you intend to carry on from the pr 2003 and Schedules 1 and 2 to the Licensing Act 2003) remises?
+What licensable activities do you intend to carry on from the pr 2003 and Schedules 1 and 2 to the Licensing Act 2003) emises?
 (Please see sections 1 and 14 of the Licensing Act

-Provision of regulated entertainment (please read guidance no ote 2)
+Provision of regulated entertainment (please read guidance no te 2)

 Plays

 Films

 Indoor Sporting Events

 Boxing or Wrestling

-Operating Schedule

 Live Music

+Operating Schedule AI

 Recorded Music

 Performances of Dance

-Anything of a similar description falling under Music or Anything of a similar description falling under Music or Dance
+Anything of a similar description falling under Music of - Dance

 Provision of late night refreshment

 Supply of Alcohol

+Late Night Refreshment Standard Time es .

-Supply of Alcohol Standard Times Standard days and timings, where you intend to use the premises for the supply of alcohol. (please read guidance note 7) Please enter times in 24hr format (HH:MM)
+Standard days and timings, where you intend to use the premi Please enter times in 24hr format (HH:MM) ses for late night refreshment.(please read guidance note 7)

 Day Every Day

-12:00

 23:00

-Supply of Alcohol
+23.00

+01:00

+Late Night Refreshment

-Will the supply of alcohol be for consumption on premises or off premises or both? (please read guidance note 8) On the premises
+Will the provision of late night refreshment take place indoors or outdoors or both? (please read guidance note 3) Both

-Is the premises used exclusively or primarily for supply of alcohol for consumption on the premises?
-No
+Please provide further details.(please read guidance note 4) We are well established operator of restaurant with a great reputation are committed to promoting for licensing objectives

-State any seasonal variations for the supply of alcohol. (please read guidance note 5) n/a
+State any seasonal variations for the provision of late night refreshment.(please read guidance note 5) News Year Eve From the end of authorised hours on New Year's Eve to the start of authorised hours on the following day

-Please state any non-standard timings, where you intend to use the premises for the supply of alcoholat different times from the Standard days and times listed?(please read guidance note 6) n/a
+Please state any non-standard timings, where you intend to use the premises for late night refreshmentat different times from the Standard days and times listed?(please read guidance note 6) News Year Eve From the end of authorised hours on New Year's Eve to the start of authorised hours on the following day